How To Make a DIY Wood Bead Garland

 How to Attach To Greenery – To hook the garlands to an evergreen garland or Christmas tree, use bits of crafting wire or ornament hooks twisted around both the garland and the branches.

-More DIY and Handmade Holiday Ideas:
+More Homemade Holiday Ideas:

 How To Make a Wood Bead Garland